On bifurcations and traction forces on an obstacle in incompressible flow: Unsteady Sch a fer--Turek benchmark observations

 \subsection{Global visualization of turning points}

-To consolidate the local observations from the previous subsections, we now present a~global view of the critical points in the steady-state traction profile. \Cref{fig:profiles_curves} shows in black the implicit curves defined by $\partial_{\mathrm{Re}} t_{\text{drag,lift}}(\theta, \mathrm{Re}) = 0$ over the full parameter space $\theta \in (-\pi, \pi)$, $\mathrm{Re} \in (0, 1000)$.
+To consolidate the local observations from the previous subsections, we now present a~global view of the critical points in the steady-state traction profile. \Cref{fig:profiles_curves} shows in black the implicit curves defined by $\partial_{\mathrm{Re}} t_{\text{drag/lift}}(\theta, \mathrm{Re}) = 0$ over the full parameter space $\theta \in (-\pi, \pi)$, $\mathrm{Re} \in (0, 500)$.

-The critical Reynolds numbers identified a~posteriori from the flow simulations across \crefrange{sec:low_re}{sec:high_re} match remarkably well with the Reynolds values at visible folds in these curves.
-We refer to these as turning points, as introduced at the beginning of \cref{sec:res_intro}.
-This connection also reveals where each transition leaves its footprint on the obstacle boundary, typically on the front face.
-In contrast, the folds on the back side of the cylinder, particularly those near $\mathrm{Re} = 750$ and $\mathrm{Re} = 900$, could not be linked to any identifiable transition in the unsteady attractor and likely reflect variations in the steady wake structure rather than true bifurcation events.
+The critical Reynolds numbers identified a posteriori from the flow simulations across \crefrange{sec:low_re}{sec:multiplicity} match the Reynolds values at visible folds in these curves.
+We refer to these as turning points, as introduced in the introductory part of \cref{sec:res_intro}.
+This connection also reveals where each transition leaves its footprint on the obstacle boundary, typically on the front face ($|\theta|< \pi/2$).

-The turning point at $\mathrm{Re} = 950$ tends to vanish with mesh refinement.
-We believe this weakening of the signal indicates that, unlike previous transitions, this particular transition from decaying vortex street to Kármán vortex street originates primarily from wake oscillations downstream rather than from interactions at the obstacle boundary.
-In other words, it reflects a~strong dynamical effect within the flow itself, rather than an obstacle-induced phenomenon.
+In our parametrization, $\mathrm{Re}=0$ corresponds to $V=0$ (no flow).
+For $\mathrm{Re}>0$, the flow enters a steady, vortex-free (creeping) regime, with inertia gradually becoming relevant as $\mathrm{Re}$ increases.
+This transition is also reflected in the drag by a turning point near $\mathrm{Re}=0$

+Next, the turning point in the lift at $\mathrm{Re} = 7$ is not sharply identifiable, as the zero-derivative curve continues almost horizontally toward the rear of the cylinder.
+We associate this behavior with the onset of recirculation regions, which itself is gradual: the transition from their initial appearance to a clearly developed pair spans a range of $\mathrm{Re}$, see \cref{fig:turek_vortex_reynolds}.